tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 For the time being this system is going to be connected to the Host via the existing Bridged connection.
 At a later point in time we will look at creating virtual networks in VMWare and build out a more defined network.

 <div class="mylab">
-  Because I don&#8217;t intend on having a heavy workload on this server or installing any additional services beyond AD and DNS, I have only allocated 512MB of memory to the server.
+  Because I don't intend on having a heavy workload on this server or installing any additional services beyond AD and DNS, I have only allocated 512MB of memory to the server.
 If it becomes noticeably sluggish servicing my tiny domain then I will bump it up to 1024.
 </div>

 ## Configuring the OS

-Once the virtual machine is created, configured in VMWare, and Windows has been installed, it&#8217;s time to move on to the Windows configuration.
+Once the virtual machine is created, configured in VMWare, and Windows has been installed, it's time to move on to the Windows configuration.
 Some of these will be the same as our prior article and several will be new additions to prep the server for Active Directory.

 First we will want to configure the server name and then assign it a new static IP Address on the local network.